The rise of data-driven weather forecasting: Summary and outlook

 The data-driven forecast appears smoother than the operational IFS forecast but the level of smoothness does not seem to increase with the forecast lead time, as we might expect when training toward RMSE.
 However, we observe a drift in bias almost linear with the forecast lead time.
 While this drift could be addressed when developing future ML models, statistical post-processing offers a means to correct systematic errors and achieve improved forecasts \citep{vannitsem2021}.
 A deeper understanding of systematic errors could be achieved by performing conditional verification, for example, focusing on specific physical processes.
 Moreover, other diagnostic tools could be used to check for physical consistency based, for instance, on multivariate verification that accounts for the correlation between variables.

 Good performance of data-driven forecasts is also observed in predicting some extreme events and confirmed by case studies.
 The results shown here focus first on events defined as climate threshold exceeded at a station location.
-The performance of ML-based models in forecasting TCs is under scrutiny too, as in \citep{bi2022pangu}.
-Preliminary investigations indicate that ML models could tend to predict fewer TCs compared to IFS, with tracks of similar quality, but IFS better captures their intensity and structure.
+The performance of ML-based models in forecasting TCs is under scrutiny too, as in \cite{bi2022pangu}.
+Preliminary investigations indicate that current ML models, due to their lower resolution, tend to predict less weak TCs compared to IFS, with tracks of similar quality, but IFS better captures their intensity and structure.
 Additional studies would help to demonstrate the value of data-driven forecasts as well as their strengths and weaknesses in supporting decision-making.

 Finally, in this work, we focused on deterministic forecasts but ensemble forecasts are key in providing uncertainty information for decision-making.
 A Monte-Carlo approach for uncertainty quantification has been tested starting ML-derived forecasts from perturbed initial conditions based on the ECMWF ensemble data assimilation and singular vector perturbations.
 The initial condition perturbation methodology is described in \cite{enspert}.
 The resulting ensemble forecast is showing promising results.
-As a future work, uncertainty in initial conditions will be complemented by mechanisms to account for model uncertainty (see e.g. \cite{Lang21}) in a data-driven weather prediction context.
+In future work, uncertainty in initial conditions will be complemented by mechanisms to account for model uncertainty \citep[see e.g.][]{Lang21} in a data-driven weather prediction context.